0.1 FAA「パイロットの航空知識ハンドブック(Pilot's Handbook of Aeronautical Knowledge)」と日英対訳ノート

 From FAA Instrument Procedures Handbook, ILS Approach Chart

-Because the So Called “IFR” was like an IFR version of a VFR Familiarization Flight, it was rather a enjoyable flight than flight training.
-The instructor was responsible for all of ATC communications, and I was responsible for flying by reference to instruments in the flight deck.
+This So-Called IFR was essentially an IFR version of a VFR Familiarization Flight, making it more enjoyable than intense flight training.
+The instructor handled all ATC communications, while I focused on flying by reference to the instruments in the cockpit.

-I tried to understand what IFR is like while flying.
-Listening carefully to ATC communications between the controller and the instructor, I recognized that ATC communications are conducted more frequently than in VFR flights, and each phraseology is longer.
-There are several ATC facilities which requires us to change frequencies more often.
-Furthermore, much more numbers are used, such as heading, altitude, and airspeed.
+During this flight, I tried to experience IFR flying firsthand.
+By listening carefully to ATC communications between the controller and the instructor, I noticed that ATC interactions are more frequent than during VFR flights, and each transmission tends to be longer.
+Several ATC facilities required us to switch frequencies often, and a lot more numbers are involved—heading, altitude, and airspeed all need constant attention.

 From FAA Instrument Flying Handbook, the system of the Instrument Landing System (ILS)